getbouncer/apidocs/bouncer-scan/verifying-high-risk-cards/android-integration-guide/README.md

 2. In the `start` method, set the optional `enableNameExtraction` and/or `enableExpiryExtraction` parameters to `true`.

 The scanner will now attempt to extract the cardholder name and card expiry during scan, and will return the values in the `cardScanned` method.

+To fine-tune the number of images that name and expiry extraction use, see the [advanced customization](advanced-customization.md) documentation.

 ## Customizing